mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 A barrel-mounted accessory for reducing the sound and flash of firing a weapon; not compatible with revolvers or shotguns.
 It increases the threshold on Perception tests by 2 to notice the weapon’s use or locate the weapon’s firer.
 Attaching or removing a silencer takes a Major Action.

-{REMOVE ME} - Wireless bonus: The silencer features systems and simple software that alerts you via AR if someone nearby moves quickly in response to the sound of the silenced weapon.

 **Smart firing platform**

 A robotic tripod equipped with a mechanized pivot that allows for a 180-degree firing arc and a 60-degree inclination.
 It can mount one smartgun- equipped weapon to the platform.
 The weapon will be fired by the platform’s onboard pilot (Device Rating 3), using a pre-programmed Targeting Autosoft (Rating 3).
 It can be upgraded with additional autosofts, usually a Clearsight program.
 You need to set the parameters of who exactly the platform should and shouldn’t shoot at, which are followed by the platform’s pilot.
-The platform negates the Attack Rolls adjustments for Semi-Auto and Burst Fire and offers a +3 Attack Rolls for Full-Auto. {REMOVE ME} - It has an Initiative rank of Pilot x 4, Ability Dice Code Initiative Dice, 4 Minor Actions, and 1 Major Action.
-Wireless bonus: You can fire the mounted weapon remotely using an implanted smartlink using VR, replacing the system’s dice pools with your own.
+The platform negates the Attack Rolls adjustments for Semi-Auto and Burst Fire and offers a +3 Attack Rolls for Full-Auto.
+It has an Initiative rank of Pilot x 4, Ability Dice Code Initiative Dice, 4 Minor Actions, and 1 Major Action.

 **Smartgun system**

 This is the firearm or a projectile-weapon side of the smartlink system.
 The system includes a small camera and range finder.
 It keeps track of ammunition and, through DNI, allows switching between gun modes, ejecting a clip, and firing the gun without pulling the trigger.
 The camera allows you to fire from cover, suffering no Attack test penalties while affected by the Cover Status.
 If you’re using a smartlink, the smartgun system increases the gun’s Attack Rolls by 2 across all available range categories.
-The smartgun features are accessed either by universal access port cable to an imaging device (like glasses, goggles, or a datajack for someone with cybereyes) or by a wireless connection working in concert with direct neural interface.
+The smartgun features are accessed either by universal access port cable to an imaging device (like glasses, goggles, or a datajack for someone with cybereyes).
 Internal smartgun systems add 500 nuyen to the weapon price.
 An external smartgun system can be attached to the top mount or underbarrel mount with an Engineering + Intelligence (4, 1 hour) Extended Test.
 The small camera has a capacity of 1 and can be equipped with vision enhancements.

 **Spare clip**

-{REMOVE ME} - This is an unloaded standard magazine for a specific selected weapon.
-Wireless bonus: The clip provides a current ammo count even without a smartgun system.
+This is an unloaded standard magazine for a specific selected weapon.

 **Speed loader**